Configure server-based authentication with Customer Engagement (on-premises) and SharePoint on-premises

 To run the following commands, you must specify two parameters:

 The SharePoint On-Premises site collection URL.
 In the example here, https://sharepoint.contoso.com/sites/crm/ is used for the site collection URL.

-The CrmRealmId is the ID of the Dynamics 365 for Customer Engagement apps organization you want to use for document management with SharePoint.
+The CrmRealmId is the ID of the Customer Engagement (on-premises) organization you want to use for document management with SharePoint.
 More information: Get the Dynamics 365 Realm ID

 To complete these commands, the SharePoint App Management Service Application Proxy must exist and be running.
 For more information about how to start and configure the service, see the Configure the Subscription Settings and App Management service applications topic in [Configure an environment for apps for SharePoint](/SharePoint/administration/configure-an-environment-for-apps-for-sharepoint) .

 $CrmRealmId = "CRMRealmId"